nairadithya/website/src/content/essays/2024-02-25/The Responsibility Of Fuelling The Next Fire.md

 ### Transformers Aren't The Answer.

-GPT4 has trillions of "parameters", or data being used to train it.As mentioned earlier, intelligence is being able to extrapolate things without needing to be told to do so.
+GPT-4 has trillions of "parameters", or data being used to train it.
+As mentioned earlier, intelligence is being able to extrapolate things without needing to be told to do so.

 Children start out with a small mental model.